Dog deaths revive calls for end to Iditarod, the endurance race with deep roots in Alaska tradition

 After the winner came in Tuesday in Nome, Urbach told the Anchorage Daily News that the dog fatalities were “obviously very disheartening for our community.”
 Officials are waiting on full necropsy reports and will act based upon the results, he added.

-“If we can learn anything, we will,” Urbach said.
+“If we can learn anything, we will,” he said.
 “When we get all the reports back, we’ll see if there’s anything.
 I can assure you if we do, we’ll apply those learnings.”

 Dallas Seavey, who this week became the first six-time Iditarod winner, had two of his dogs killed and seven injured last November, when they were hit by a snowmobile.
 He was not driving at the time.
 For the race, he used some dogs from the kennel of his father, Mitch Seavey, to fill out what became the winning team.